cerise612/Project_1/README.md

 Allow voting of theaters or allow app to select best theatre based on location.
 Fly out module for movie information.
 Allow other social scheduling events (restaurants, study sessions, etc.)

+MVP Goals

+1. groups of people who want to organize a social event.
+2. the use of multiple apps to plan a social engagement.
+3. to facilitae the planning and purchasing of event tickets.
+4. a group of friends wants to schedule a night out and uses the chat function to decide what day and time.
+The map tells them what facilities are in their area.  the results provide them with available options.
+They will then add their choices to the voting area.
+Once selected they can purchase tickets via the partner site.git